grigory-rechistov/radare2book/introduction/windows_compilation.md

 ## Compilation on Windows

-The easy way to compile things for Windows is using MinGW32.
-The w32 builds distributed from the radare homepage are generated from a GNU/Linux box using MinGW32 and they are tested with Wine.
-Also keep in mind, that MinGW-w64 wan't tested, so no guarantees here.
+The easy way to compile things for Windows is via MinGW32.
+The win32 builds distributed from the the Radare2 homepage are generated from a GNU/Linux box using MinGW32 and they are tested with Wine.
+Also, keep in mind that MinGW-w64 is not very well tested, so there are no guarantees for it.

 Be sure to setup your MinGW32 to compile with **thread model: win32**, not **posix**, and target should be **mingw32**.